1995parham/dotfiles/README.md

   | Processor | `Apple M2 Pro 10 (6 performance and 4 efficiency)` |
   |  Memory   |             `LPDDR5 - Micron - 16 GB`              |

-Username always set to [`parham`](https://en.wikipedia.org/wiki/Parham).
+The username is always set to [`parham`](https://en.wikipedia.org/wiki/Parham).

 ### Elahe

 Elahe has the following systems with [starship naming](https://namingschemes.com/Starships) as follows:

 - [`tantive-iv`](https://en.wikipedia.org/wiki/Tantive_IV): MacBookPro (17,1) given by Snapp, and it should return to them when I decide to leave.
-Last `macOS` installation happened on 14 Oct 2023. ✅
+The last `macOS` installation happened on 14 Oct 2023. ✅

   |   Type    |                     Value                     |
   | :-------: | :-------------------------------------------: |